 Max suffered trauma from not only the loss but the abuse of her older brother and as a response, withdrew from her friends and her schoolwork.
 Chrissy suffered verbal abuse from her mother about her weight and developed an eating disorder.

 When Vecna targets his victims, they experience being physically frozen and lifted off the ground.
 Apart from being suspended in mid-air, this portrayal is reminiscent of the physical symptoms of a freeze response that a person suffering from PTSD can experience.
-When people experience a traumatic event there are three main responses that the body performs: fight, light and freeze.
+When people experience a traumatic event there are three main responses that the body performs: fight, flight, and freeze.
 The freeze response is a crucial and necessary part of our human survival strategy.
 Many people struggling with PTSD find that in times of stress, they return to the survival response that helped them successfully survive during the traumatic event.
 For example, if the freeze response was part of your trauma survival strategy, it is possible to find themselves feeling “stuck” in freeze even once the traumatic threat has ended.
-With the freeze response, this can often leave people feeling stuck, or low energy, lethargy and even depression.
+In the freeze response, this can often leave people feeling stuck, or low energy, lethargy, and even depression.

-If you are suffering from PTSD you may find these survival impulses can become trapped in your bodies and cannot be fully released from talk therapy alone.
-Our practice specializes in helping patients deal with the trauma on a physical level, using embodied therapies, allowing them to feel more secure in their bodies and their minds.
+If you are suffering from PTSD you may find these survival impulses can become trapped in your body and cannot be fully released from talk therapy alone.
+Our practice specializes in helping patients deal with trauma on a physical level, using embodied therapies, allowing them to feel more secure in their bodies and their minds.

-- Isolation is not the Answer
+3. Isolation is not the Answer

-A common tendency with people suffering from PTSD is to isolate themselves.
+A common tendency among people suffering from PTSD is to isolate themselves.
 While it is important to take time for yourself, the time you spend with others can be a healthy way to move forward in a happy and supportive environment.

-In episode 1 we see Chrissy attempt to buy drugs from Eddie in order to self-medicate the symptoms of her PTSD.
-After a few minutes with him we see her go from being paranoid and anxious to calm and happy, finding comfort in laughing at his stories and jokes.
+In episode 1, we see Chrissy attempt to buy drugs from Eddie in order to self-medicate the symptoms of her PTSD.
+After a few minutes with him, we see her go from being paranoid and anxious to calm and happy, finding comfort in laughing at his stories and jokes.

 Stranger Things has always had a strong emphasis on the power of love and friendship.
 Time and time again throughout the season, we see how characters are helped and saved by those who they have formed meaningful, healthy bonds with.
 When Max escapes from Vecna, she sees a vision of her friends in front of her giving her something to run towards.
-Isolating during periods of anxiety or depression can feel like a natural thing to do, but when it is taken too far it can have a negative effect on our healing journeys.
+Isolating during periods of anxiety or depression can feel like a natural thing to do.
+Still, when it is taken too far it can have a negative effect on our healing journeys.
 A healthy support network can be vital to healing from past experiences.

 Throughout the season we see Max constantly glued to her Walkman and her tape of Kate Bush, the only thing that keeps her safe from Vecna.